tytydraco/yessleep/out/A_Game_of_Manhunt.md

 I felt the absence of my friend instantly.
 It was very quiet in there and I felt as if I was being swallowed by the darkness, even with the flashlight.
 I searched different corners, behind trees and bushes but I still couldn’t find anyone.
 I pulled out my phone and texted Dean.

-*‘Did you dumb fucks go past the shed?’*
+‘Did you dumb fucks go past the shed?’

 He replied only a couple seconds later.

-‘*Don’t know.
-Come find us’*
+‘Don’t know.
+Come find us’

 I was pissed.
 I had a feeling they would break the rules and now the game was going to take a lot longer than I anticipated, all because they couldn’t handle one simple demand.